adnanrahim110/create-layout/README.md

-# create-react-jsx-layout
+# create-react-layout

-Interactive CLI tool to scaffold React component directories and `.jsx` files under your `src/` folder. `create-react-jsx-layout` makes project setup lightning-fast by guiding you through a dynamic folder/file tree builder right in your terminal.
+Interactive CLI tool to scaffold React component directories and `.jsx`/`.tsx` files under your `src/` folder. `create-react-layout` makes project setup lightning-fast by guiding you through a dynamic folder/file tree builder right in your terminal.

 ---

 ## Features

 - **Dynamic Folder & File Creation**: Recursively add as many subfolders and components as you need.
-- **Smart File Naming**: Enter component names in any case or with/without `.jsx`; the CLI normalizes to `PascalCase.jsx`.
+- **Smart File Naming**: Enter component names in any case or with/without `.jsx`/`.tsx`; the CLI normalizes to `PascalCase.jsx` or `PascalCase.tsx`.
+- **JavaScript & TypeScript Support**: Choose between JSX and TSX output at startup.
 - **Safety Checks**: Skips existing directories or files without overwriting.
-- **Colorized Console Output**: Clear, professional messages with distinct colors for creation vs. skips.
+- **Colorized Console Output**: Clear, professional messages with distinct colors for creations vs. skips.

 ---

 ## Prerequisites

 - [Node.js](https://nodejs.org/) v14 or higher
-- npm (comes bundled with Node.js)
+- npm (bundled with Node.js)

 ---